 The application combines data from U.S. Government agencies — FCC, Census, EPA, USDA, The National Center for Educational Statistics (NCES), Institute for Museum and Library Services (IMLS) — and other public sources such as the Measurement Lab (M-Lab) and the ProPublica Congress API.
 It then localizes the national data to locations of interest.
 The tool provides information about the Internet Service Providers (ISP’s) already active and shows where they operate.

 As a stand-alone application, the I3 Connectivity Explorer provides background data about Internet connectivity together with solid information about how to interpret that data.
-Used in support of a broadband planning team, the I3 Connectivity Explorer helps your team and your community to ask the right questions sooner.
+Used in support of a broadband planning team, the I3 Connectivity Explorer helps your team and your community to ask better questions sooner.
 At a time when the Federal and State standards are evolving and future demands are growing, the I3 Connectivity Explorer will help you to understand your current situation.

 You can use the jumpstart guide to get started.
 A good example of how school administrators can use the tool is found in the Digital Equity Data Profile.
 Subscribe to the mailing list to stay up to date with recent changes.